 - European Commission (2016) ‘EU and Egypt to step up cooperation on socio-economic development’, IP/16/3395, available at http://europa.eu/rapid/press-release_IP-16-3395_en.htm (accessed July 2015).

 The Treaty on European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU) do not need to be included in your references.
 It is sufficiently clear what this refers to without a separate reference.
-But if you need to quote earlier versions, please indicate it clearly in the text, e.g. Art.
+But if you need to quote earlier versions, please indicate this clearly in the text, for example Art.
 12 TEU (consolidated version 2002) or Art.
 133 TEC (consolidated version 1992).
-You can find a chronological list of all treaties here.
-When you use many primary sources in your paper, you can exceptionally add full references for these sources in the footnotes to unclutter the bibliography.